-Even when The Fred Hollows Foundation NZ’s outreach team visits Port Vila in Vanuatu there have been many other difficulties for patients to overcome to get their sight restored.
+Even when The Fred Hollows Foundation NZ’s outreach team visits Port Vila in Vanuatu, patients have many other difficulties to overcome to get their sight restored.
 One is their distance from the capital, Port Vila.

-The cataract in Rex’s left eye made it very hard for him to work, and to support his wife and two young children.
-With a family to support, Rex didn’t have the funds to travel to Port Vila to be seen by the Outreach team.
+The cataract in Rex’s left eye made it very hard for him to work and to support his wife and two young children.
+Rex didn’t have the funds to travel to Port Vila to be seen by the Outreach team with a family to support.

 His operation was a success.

-Since this story was written, the Vanuatu National Eye Centre in Port Vila has received a $2.5 million upgrade and expansion.
+Since we first published this story, the Vanuatu National Eye Centre in Port Vila has received a $2.5 million upgrade and expansion.